Strategic partnerships have mutual benefits and can lead to long-term profits.

-Here are five ways that a strategic partnership can help you grow your business.
+Here are five ways a strategic partnership can help you grow your business.

 1. Access to new customers

-Being in a strategic partnership means access to new customers, embedded in this is an opportunity for free advertisement.
-When you’re paired with another business, you'll be able to reach their clients as well.
-This is an incredibly effective marketing strategy, as you’re able to stretch your reach into double the clientele.
+A strategic partnership means access to new customers, and embedded in this is an opportunity for free advertisement.
+When you pair with another business, you'll be able to reach their clients as well.
+This is an incredibly effective marketing strategy, stretching your reach into double the clientele.

-There's almost no reason to be turned down by the other company either if your business is strong enough.
-For example, Starbucks has no reason to decline Google's free attempt at securing some marketing because they receive just as much of a benefit.
+There's almost no reason for the other company to turn you down if your business is strong enough.
+For example, Starbucks has no reason to decline Google's free attempt to secure some marketing, because Starbucks benefits just as much.

-The most important part in developing a business is widening your reach in the public.
-The more people see your product in an area where they frequent, the more they will find your product elsewhere.
+The most important part of developing a business is widening your reach in the public.
+The more people see your product in an area they frequent, the more they will find your product elsewhere.

 2. Opportunity to reach new markets